 Frequently Asked Questions

 Yes, using your own router with ATT fiber is possible.
-If you have a router with a better configuration than the AT&T gateway, you can turn off the ATT WiFi router function in the device & use it just as a modem.
+If you own a router that offers improved configuration in comparison to the AT&T gateway you can turn off the ATT Wi-Fi router function in the device and use the device as a modem.

 Use an Ethernet cable to connect the AT&T fiber modem to the WAN port of your router.
 Set the fiber modem in pass-through mode and save the setting.
 Restart the modem and your wireless router one after the other.
-Test your internet connection once the LED indicators are stable.
+The last step is to test the internet connection once the LED indicators are stable.

 Yes, you can replace the AT&T equipment completely.
 Install a smart switch & configure its VLAN ports.
 Set up a VLAN by connecting your ONT, AT&T Gateway & third-party router to the smart switch.
-When all devices are active & turned on, and the internet indicators are stable, you can turn off the AT&T gateway and continue using your router.
+When all devices are active and turned on, and the internet indicators are stable, you can turn off the AT&T gateway and continue to use router.

 Using wired Ethernet connections for the priority devices will allow more bandwidth & reduce interference.
 Use AT&T Smart home manager to allocate bandwidth of the essential gadgets.
 Use a Wi-Fi extender or a router to improve the performance & coverage.